-Up to 0.5% APY for terms between three months and five years, though the highest rates have steep requirements.
+Up to 2.75% APY for terms between three months and five years, though the highest rates have steep requirements.

-A Citi CD can offer strong returns to your investment, but be prepared to make a large in-person deposit to get the highest APR.
+A Citi CD can offer strong returns to your investment, but be prepared to make a large in-person deposit to get the highest APY.

 |Early withdrawal penalty||90 days interest for terms of 1 to 12 months |

 180 days interest for terms of 13 + months

 Steven Dashiell is Senior Writer, Personal Finance at Finder specializing in all things credit cards.
 With more than 300 articles under his belt, he aims to help readers embrace credit cards and maximize their rewards.
 Steve is studying to become a Certified Educator in Personal Finance, and is a frequent face on Finder’s YouTube channel, offering the latest in credit card hacks and advice.
 His expertise has been featured on numerous outlets, including U.S. News & World Report, NASDAQ, Time, CBS, Fox Business, Lifehacker, Martha Stewart Living and more.